If you’re reading this right now, you most likely already know that the Alesis Nitro is one of the cheapest electronic drum sets available.

 The instruction manual provided for the Alesis Nitro isn’t the most intuitive, so be prepared to spend a little time setting up your kit.

 Don’t just take my word for it.
-Be sure to read some owner’s reviews on Amazon before you decide to purchase.
+Be sure to read some owner’s reviews at Amazon before you decide to purchase.

 Do you own an electronic drum kit?
 What do you think of the Alesis Nitro Mesh?
 We would love to hear your feedback!
 Thanks for reading.